KevinLiTian/Harvard_CS50_AI/docs/README.md

 ## Clone Repo

 Next step is to [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository to your local device.
 [Github Desktop](https://desktop.github.com/) is recommanded, [Git](https://git-scm.com/) command line also works if you are comfortable with it

+## What to Learn?

+Recommanded to learn in the order of the lectures, from `0.Search` to `6.Language`.
+For each lecture:

+1. Read and understand the notes, search online for additional information if needed
+2. In the `example` directory of each lecture, read, run and understand the code of each program
+3. Check the completed projects, run them and see what they do.
+It is recommanded to DIY the projects afterwards, the specifications and release materials of each project are in the `DIY` directory

+Learning AI is a long road and this is just a beginning, it is normal if you have any difficulties understanding the notes, example codes or the projects.
+Feel free to contact me if needed through my emails <kevintian.li@mail.utoronto.ca> or <kevin.li20021106@gmail.com>